thogio8/2048_java/README.md

 ### Running the Game

-1. Compile and run the `Game2048GUI` class.
+1. Run command `javac Game2048GUI.java Game2048.java` to compile the code.
+2. Run `java Game2048GUI`.
-2. The game window will open, and you can start playing using the arrow keys.
+3. The game window will open, and you can start playing using the arrow keys.

 ## Code Overview